-The Board has the powers to recommend the recall to custody of determinate sentence prisoners serving sentences of four years imprisonment or more, short term sexual offenders, extended sentence prisoners and life sentence prisoners.
+The Board has the powers to recommend the recall to custody of determinate sentence prisoners serving sentences of four years imprisonment or more, short term sexual offenders, extended sentence prisoners, Orders for Lifelong Restrictions and life sentence prisoners.
 The Scottish Ministers are statutorily obliged to accept the Board's recommendation.
 The Board may direct the Scottish Ministers to re-release any prisoner who has been recalled to custody.